 Exponential Moving Average: The Exponential Moving Average is a type of moving average where more weights are given to the recent data and fewer weights for the older data.

-4 Ways to Calculate the 7 Day Moving Average in Excel
+How to Calculate 7 Day Moving Average in Excel: 4 Ways

 1. Use the AVERAGE Function to Calculate the 7 Day Simple Moving Average in Excel